GavinKerrigan/gavinkerrigan.github.io/_notes/analysis/optimal_transport/jko.md

 A fundamental technique in the optimization toolkit is gradient descent.
 If we are able to phrase a PDE as the minimizer of some functional, then performing gradient descent on this functional in the appropriate space should give us a numerical scheme for solving this PDE.

 The Jordan-Kinderlehrer-Otto scheme (JKO) carries out this task for the Fokker-Planck-Kolmogorov equation.
-It turns out that the right space for doing this is the Wasserstein space, leading to a beautiful connection with optimal transport.
+It turns out that the right space for doing this is the Wasserstein space, leading to a connection with optimal transport.

 ## Minimizing Movements Scheme